eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 4. ***Hybrid architecture***: This architecture combines two or more of the previous three approaches.

-### 4.4 State diagrams
+### 4.6 State diagrams

-#### 4.4.1 Introduction
+#### 4.6.1 Introduction

-In this chapter, state diagrams are presented to explain the relations between the Wallet Solution, the Wallet Unit, and the PID.
+In this section, state diagrams are presented to explain the relations between the Wallet Solution, the Wallet Unit, and the PID.

-The following descriptions are not prescriptive of form factor, hence depending on the implementation an Wallet Solution may consist of a single mobile app, or a set of local and remote components available to a specific User.

-#### 4.4.2 Wallet Solution
+#### 4.6.2 Wallet Solution

 An Wallet Solution has a state of its own, as defined by Article 5d of the Regulation.
 The state of the Solution affects the state of all Wallet Units of that Wallet Solution.
 Figure 3 below shows the states of the Wallet Solution: